mbheinen/kube/lab2/README.md

 # Lab 2
 This excercise comes from lab 2 of the Linux Foundation LFD259 course.
-It creates a two-node Kubernetes cluster running on Ubuntu 20.04.
+It creates a two-node Kubernetes cluster running on Ubuntu 20.04 using the `kubeadm` tool.

 To download the lab materials run:
 ```